The Employment Law Review: Denmark

 In the event of a business transfer covered by the Transfer of Undertakings Act, the transferee will automatically assume the employment rights and obligations of the transferor in relation to the employees who are employed on the date of the takeover.

 The transfer of rights and obligations applies to all terms and conditions regardless of whether the rights and obligations are based on the individual employment contract, a collective agreement or other grounds.
-The transfer only applies to employment relationships existing as at the date of the takeover.
+The transfer applies only to employment relationships existing as at the date of the takeover.

 As a result of the automatic transfer of employment, the transferee will become liable for all obligations (and the transferor will be released from its obligations), irrespective of whether the obligations pertain to the period before the transfer.

 A business transfer does not in itself justify a dismissal of one or more employees.
-Dismissal resulting from a business transfer will only be deemed fair if justified by economic, technical or organisational reasons requiring changes in the workforce.
+Dismissal resulting from a business transfer will be deemed fair only if justified by economic, technical or organisational reasons requiring changes in the workforce.
 For example, in a merger where, prior to the merger, both the transferor and the transferee have a chief financial officer (CFO), but following the merger only one CFO will be needed, the dismissal of either CFO will typically be regarded as fair.

 Under the Transfer of Undertakings Act, the transferee can decide to renounce the collective agreements covering the employees of the acquired business by notifying the relevant unions within three weeks of the date of the takeover.